Emily Hamilton

-After years of struggling with infertility, we decided to take 40 days in spring 2019 to prayerfully reflect on the future of our family.
-We embraced this season to pause, rest, reconnect, and create some space for a new conversation.
-By Easter, we were ready to pursue adoption.
+We have always wanted to become parents.
+After years of struggling with infertility, our doctors suggested more advanced interventions.
+This didn't feel like the next right step for us, so we decided to take forty days in the winter of 2019 to prayerfully reflect on the future of our family.
+The only rule: we couldn't talk about it with each other!
+We took time to rest, reconnect, and pray (separately) about new possibilities.
+At the end of the forty days, we were both 100% ready to pursue adoption.

 Meet Emily